klane/life-of-py/README.md

  1, 1, 1]
 ```

 For every generation a cell survives, each channel in its color gets incremented until it reaches 255.
+Visited cells are set to a different color to illustrate the path the population has taken.

 This work drew inspiration from [this project](https://github.com/Mekire/Conway-User-Interaction).